gabro8a/STNs/README.md

 ### create.R <a name="create"></a>

-Creates the STN models of single algorithms from raw data and saves the crated models in an output folder.
+Creates the STN models of single algorithms from raw data and saves the created models in an output folder.
 The input raw data is read from a folder, and the script will process all the files in the folder.
 The command requires one argument and three optional arguments:

 1. The name of the folder containing the raw data files [*Required*].
 2. The number of runs from the input files to be used [*Optional*].
 This should be a number between 1 up to total number of runs within in the raw data files.
 If no argument is given, the largest run number in the collection of input files is used.